-- groups acting on themselves by multiplication - groups acting on themselves by conjugation - groups acting on their subgroup by conjugation - groups acting on cosets by multiplication.
+- groups acting on themselves by multiplication

+- groups acting on themselves by conjugation

+- groups acting on their subgroup by conjugation

+- groups acting on cosets by multiplication

+- automorphism groups acting on groups.

 Actions vs. configurations

 The group D_4 can be thought of as the 8 symmetries of the square: